-What a week we had in Siem Reap, Cambodia.
-A family travel rollercoaster, dazzling highs and anxious, dark (literally) lows.
+Our week in Siem Reap, Cambodia had it’s ups and downs.
+A family travel rollercoaster, dazzling highs and anxious, dark (literally) lows, so let’s keep it real and share it as it really was.

 This is one of those “what we’ve been doing on the road” posts, so lots of chatty stuff about us and a little hard information.
 I’ll write the detailed posts later and eventually link to them about here.